 Being able to systematically attract and convert new customers keeps companies healthy and growing — and investors happy.

-In the business world, we visualize the customer journey typically with a funnel or a similar graphic that highlights the stages in the buying process and the mindset of the prospect.
+In the business world, we typically visualize the customer journey with a funnel or a similar graphic that highlights the stages in the buying process and the mindset of the prospect.

-- Gain awareness of your brand
+- Gain awareness about your brand

 To simplify the process, lead generation typically happens at the top of the funnel, lead acquisition happens in the middle, and lead conversion happens at the bottom.

 Here’s another way to visualize it, in a less funnel-like fashion: